edoakes/ray-graph/README.md

 # Future work

-Although we have found that programming directly in our created IR is surprisingly intuitive, it still imposes a burden on the programmer on top of learning the vanilla Ray API.
+Although we have found that programming directly in our created IR is intuitive for this example, it still imposes a burden on the programmer compared to directly using the vanilla Ray API.
+While automatically improving performance of programs is compelling, using an IR could also make programming Ray more opaque to unfamiliar users, so careful consideration would need to be made when deciding if this should be a integrated into Ray.

 One future direction (and the original goal of our project) is to use static analysis techniques to automatically infer an IR representation from pure Ray code.
 The primary challenge in this is recognizing the correct data dependency patterns between invoked Ray tasks.
 However, from our anecdotal experience digging through Ray programs, it seems that many of them are structured to make these patterns evident (e.g., using list comprehensions when submitting a group of tasks).
 This suggests that at least supporting automatic scheduling hints for a subset of possible programs is possible with a reasonable amount of effort.

 In addition to inferring data dependencies, we would also need to recognize and insert evaluation points for our semi-lazy evaluation.
-A simple policy for this, which should cover a large spectrum of programs, is just to evaluate whenever the program accesses the result (i.e., calls `.get()` on a future).
+A simple policy for this, which should cover a large spectrum of programs, is just to evaluate whenever the program accesses the result (i.e., calls `ray.get()` on a future).
-While automatically improving performance of programs in this way is compelling, it could also make programming Ray more opaque to unfamiliar users, so careful consideration would need to be made when deciding if this should be a part of mainline Ray.
+This could work well for implementing higher-level libraries, which would generally have a constrained API with explicit read versus write operations, but not for a general application.
+In fact, this does not work for the stream processing example shown in this project, which submits tasks every 100ms but only retrieves the results at the very end of the job.

-In addition to inferring the IR that we presented in this work, we would also like to expand the scope of the work to additional data dependency patterns.
+We would also like to expand the scope of the work to additional data dependency patterns.
-While MapReduce style computation is pervasive in distributed systems, it does not cover the full scope of applications that use Ray.
+While map-reduce style computation is pervasive in distributed systems, it does not cover the full scope of applications that use Ray.
-In particular, Ray is used most often for end-to-end processing of emerging ML (especially RL) workloads, which are not as well-defined as the tried-and-true MapReduce.
+In particular, Ray is used most often for end-to-end processing of machine learning (especially reinforcement learning) workloads, which cannot be expressed easily using only map-reduce computation, since there are no primitives for asynchronous processing.
-The first step in pursuing this would be a large-scale user study to understand other structured computation patterns in Ray programs.
+The first step in pursuing this would be a user study to understand other structured computation patterns in Ray programs.

-Finally, while the focus in this project was on improving scheduling as a means to improved end-to-end latency, there are also other parts of Ray where higher-level program semantics could be helpful.
+Finally, while the focus in this project was on improving scheduling as a means to improve end-to-end latency, there are also other parts of Ray where higher-level program semantics could be helpful.
-For example, information from the frontend program could help with garbage collection of objects.
+For example, information from the frontend program could help with garbage collection of application data objects.
-Currently, this is performed using a simple LRU policy, but this is suboptimal and sometimes occurs in purging objects that are still needed.
+Currently, this is performed using a simple local LRU policy, but this is suboptimal and sometimes results in purging objects that are still needed.
 Prematurely garbage collecting objects incurs a significant performance penalty as they must be recreated using lineage.
-By providing hints from the frontend, objects that are known to no longer be needed in the program could be evicted, making room for more objects that could otherwise have been prematurely garbage collected.
+By providing hints from the frontend, the policy could make more intelligent decisions about which objects are still needed and which can be evicted.
+While this could be be done with a purely dynamic approach, static analysis could be helpful in determining when live object references are in fact no longer needed.

+A related problem is application checkpointing.
+In the case of node failure, Ray recovers lost objects by depending on lineage to determine which tasks to replay.
+However, for long-running applications, the lineage could become so large that it is impossible (or at least very expensive) to recover in this way.
+Therefore, it is necessary for the application to take, and for actors to be able to recover from, periodic checkpoints, in order to bound recovery time.
+Because the application state is inherently distributed, it can be difficult for a non-expert user to determine how to do this correctly.
+Therefore, higher-level semantics and/or static analysis could be helpful in automatically guiding distributed checkpoints.